inchworks/picinch/docs/install-8-backups.md

 For a manual backup:
 1. Stop the service.
-2. Export the database: `docker exec gallery_db /usr/bin/mysqldump -uroot -<root-password> picinch > backup.sql`
+2. Export the database: `docker exec picinch_db /usr/bin/mysqldump -uroot -<root-password> picinch > backup.sql`
 3. Copy the resulting backup.sql file to a backup system.
 4. Copy `/srv/picinch/photos` to the backup system.
 5. Restart the service.

 To restore from backup:
 1. Install PicInch if necessary, or stop the service.
-2. Import a database backup: `cat backup.sql | docker exec -i gallery_db /usr/bin/mysql -u root -<root-password> picinch`
+2. Import a database backup: `cat backup.sql | docker exec -i picinch_db /usr/bin/mysql -u root -<root-password> picinch`
 3. Restore `/srv/picinch/photos` from backup.
 4. Restart the service.